HDFGroup/vol-log-based/doc/userguide.md

     + Logvol will return an error if users create a dataset using variable-length datatype.

 ### HDF5 VOL Connector ID
-* This log-based VOL has been registered with the HDF group with [Connector Identifier 514](https://portal.hdfgroup.org/display/support/Registered+VOL+Connectors).
+* This the Log VOL connector has been registered with the HDF group with [Connector Identifier 514](https://portal.hdfgroup.org/display/support/Registered+VOL+Connectors).

 ## References